cvxpy/org/governance.md

 ### **Developer Calls**

-The Steering Committee hosts quarterly developer calls to discuss CVXPY-related business.
+The Steering Committee hosts semiannual developer calls to discuss CVXPY-related business.

 The precise time of a given call is determined one month ahead of time by discussions on the “developer-calls” channel of the CVXPY Discord Server.